DavidTellezRodriguez/lacchain/README.md

 ### Start up Validator Node ####

-On the other hand, if the node is a validator, the rest of the nodes in the network must execute:
+On the other hand, if the node is a validator, the rest of the nodes in the network must execute to update permissioned-nodes.json file:

 ```
 $ ansible-playbook -i inventory -e validator=yes -e regular=no --private-key=~/.ssh/id_rsa -u adrian site-everis-alastria-update.yml
 ```

-after the validator nodes add to the new validator node in their file of nodes allowed, execute in **remote machine** the next command:
+after the validator nodes add to the new validator node in their *permissioned-nodes.json* file of nodes allowed, execute in **remote machine** the next command:

 ```
 <remote_machine>$ systemctl start geth